Category Archives: Baden Royals

 Leopold of Baden. source: Wikipedia

 On July 25, 1819, in Karlsruhe, Grand Duchy of Baden, now in the German state of Baden-Württemberg, Sofia married Leopold of Baden, her grandfather’s half-brother.
-The marriage had been arranged by her great-grandfather, Karl Friedrich, Grand Duke of Baden, to help strengthen Leopold’s right to the throne of Baden.
+The marriage was arranged by her great-grandfather Karl Friedrich, Grand Duke of Baden to help strengthen Leopold’s right to the throne of Baden.
 Leopold had been born of Karl Friedrich’s second, and morganatic marriage, and had only recently been elevated to Prince and Margrave of Baden, and formally acknowledged as having succession rights.
 Sophie, having taken the German version of her name, and Leopold had eight children:

 Sophie and her children, c1834. source: Wikipedia

 Sofia became Grand Duchess in March 1830, when her husband succeeded to the throne.
 Very conscious of her duty, she worked diligently, supporting her husband, and becoming involved in charitable organizations that helped those in need.
-She maintained a strong interest in science and art, but it was politics that seemed to be her biggest interest.
-A prolific writer, she maintained extensive correspondence with relatives and friends throughout Europe, and never hesitated to share her thoughts and opinions when it came to any sort of political situation – whether in her own country or elsewhere.
+She maintained a strong interest in science and art, but politics was her biggest interest.
+A prolific writer, she maintained extensive correspondence with relatives and friends throughout Europe, and never hesitated to share her thoughts and opinions about any political situation in her own country or elsewhere.

-Sophie was widowed in 1852 and lived out the rest of her life at Karlsruhe Palace.
-Despite having been very angry because of the way her father had been deposed, and her brother stripped of his Swedish titles, in 1863 Sophie met with the heir to the Swedish throne – the future King Oscar II and his wife Sofia of Nassau.
+Sophie was widowed in 1852 and lived the rest of her life at Karlsruhe Palace.
+Despite being very angry because of how her father had been deposed, and her brother stripped of his Swedish titles, in 1863, Sophie met with the heir to the Swedish throne, the future King Oscar II and his wife Sofia of Nassau.
 The meeting served to begin healing the relationship between the two families.

 The Dowager Grand Duchess Sophie died at Karlsruhe Palace in Grand Duchy of Baden, now in the German state of Baden-Württemberg, on July 6, 1865, and was buried in the Karlsruhe Stadtkirche.
 After World War II, her remains were moved to the Grand Ducal Chapel in the Pheasant Garden in Karlsruhe.